nboldhq/docs/src/collaboration-templates/project-management-template.md

 Go on home page.
 Click on the "Create" option.
 You will see the Business option being created on the Catalog.
 The business solution is named 'Project Management'.

 1. Go on home page.
 Click on the "Create" option.
-You will see the Microsoft Teams Template option being created on the Catalog.
+You will see the Collaboration Template option being created on the Catalog.
 The template is named 'Project Management'.
-2. Once the Microsoft Teams Template named 'Project Management' is created, go to the 'Home' tab and select the template
+2. Once the Collaboration Template named 'Project Management' is created, go to the 'Home' tab and select the template
 3. Name the template and add a description to it.
 Add a welcome message that you want to be seen by the members of the team when they join the Team.
 4. Within seconds, your Teams matching your business need are up and running.